 A protocol is simply a set of rules or instructions that determine how to act or interact in a given situation.
 A cryptographic protocol is designed to allow secure communication under a given set of circumstances.
-The cryptographic protocol most familiar to internet users is the Secure Sockets Layer (or SSL) protocol, which (with its descendant the Transport Layer Security, or TLS, protocol) protects credit card numbers and other sensitive information, and which provides the lock or green bar in your browser to let you know that you can trust the connection.
+The cryptographic protocol most familiar to internet users is the Secure Sockets Layer (or SSL) protocol, which (with its descendant the Transport Layer Security, or TLS, protocol) protects credit card numbers and other sensitive information, and which provides the lock symbol in your browser’s address bar to let you know that you can trust the connection.

 Although SSL (or more properly SSL/TLS) is a complex protocol with multiple (often variable) components, you can think of “pig Latin” as an example of a (very simple and not very secure) cryptographic protocol – call it Pig Latin Protocol (or PLP) – using the following ruleset: